The Future of Your ERP Part 2: Deciding Where Your ERP Should Live Next?

 Select a product:

-If you’re running your ERP on-premises or in a datacentre, at some point you’ll need to decide what comes next.
-It might be time to replace your hardware, you might be considering the risks around securing that infrastructure or you might be thinking about changing software too.
+It might be time to replace your hardware; you might be considering the risks around securing that infrastructure or you might be thinking about changing software too.
 It’s something businesses might consider every five or ten years, so it’s not a decision to be taken lightly.

-How is the database built, is it Microsoft SQL, Oracle, or something else?
-How much data I am working with and how can I maximise performance in this key area?
+How much licensing will I need and how is the database built, is it Microsoft SQL, Oracle or something else?
+How much data I am working with, and how can I maximise performance in this key area?
+These are all key questions you need to consider.

 Key Takeaway: Can I get my database(s) fully into memory?

 Before you even think about moving anything, benchmark where your performance is today.
 It could be infrastructure monitoring, database monitoring or even better, real application metrics (how long does it take me to make a sale?).
-Understanding where you are today allows you to plan to maintain performance at a minimum, but ideally improve on it.
+Understanding where you are today allows you to plan to maintain performance at a minimum but ideally improve on it.

 Key Takeaway: How can we prove what ‘Good’ looks like?